CaioMeorin/UbuntuDefaultConfig/README.md

 3. Wait until finish;
 4. Log in;

-# ✨ Enjoy the non-effort-configurated system! ✨
+# ✨ Enjoy the effortless-configurated system! ✨